spruceid/rebase/demo/witness/secrets.md

 ### GITHUB_USER_AGENT (GitHub Flow)
 The `GITHUB_USER_AGENT` secret will be the user agent sent to GitHub when querying it's public API.

-## NFT Ownership Flow
+## NFT Ownership Flow (WIP)

 NOTE: The NFT Ownership route is not in a complete state and will encounter breaking changes before final release, use in production at your own peril!
 ### ALCHEMY_API_KEY (NFT Ownership Flow)
 The `ALCHEMY_API_KEY` secret will be used to access the alchemy api for querying about NFT ownership.
 An API key can be gained by signing up [here](https://docs.alchemy.com/reference/api-overview).

-### ALCHEMY_MAX_ELAPSED_MINS
+### ALCHEMY_MAX_ELAPSED_MINS (NFT Ownership Flow)
 The `ALCHEMY_MAX_ELAPSED_MINS` is a number set to something greater than 0.
+It represents how many minutes can ellapse from the NFT challenge being sent and the end-user returning it back before the witness considers the challenge expired.
+If set to not a number, a negative number, or 0 it will error out.

+## POAP Ownership Flow (WIP)

+NOTE: The POAP Ownership route is not in a complete state and will encounter breaking changes before final release, use in production at your own peril!
+### POAP_API_KEY (POAP Ownership Flow)
+The `POAP_API_KEY` secret will be used to access the POAP api for querying about POAP ownership.
+An API key can be gained by signing up [here](https://documentation.poap.tech/docs/authentication).

+### POAP_MAX_ELAPSED_MINS (POAP Ownership Flow)
-It represents how many minutes can ellapse from the email challenge being sent and the end-user pasting it back before the witness considers the challenge expired.
+The `POAP_MAX_ELAPSED_MINS` is a number set to something greater than 0.
+It represents how many minutes can ellapse from the POAP challenge being sent and the end-user returning it back before the witness considers the challenge expired.
 If set to not a number, a negative number, or 0 it will error out.

 ## Twitter Flow
 ### TWITTER_BEARER_TOKEN (Twitter Flow)
 The `TWITTER_BEARER_TOKEN` is the bearer token given from Twitter to the application developer using the [Twitter API](https://developer.twitter.com/en/docs/twitter-api) and will be used (as described [here](https://developer.twitter.com/en/docs/authentication/oauth-2-0/bearer-tokens)) when querying the API.